Aafiya-H/Aafiya-H/README.md

 ### Hello 👋, I'm Aafiya!

-I am an MS CS student at Virginia Tech, currently working on adversarial attacks in multimodal large language models under the guidance of Dr. Chris Thomas.
+I am an MS CS student at Virginia Tech, working with Dr. Chris Thomas on adversarial attacks in multimodal large language models.
 Previously, I have worked on Natural Language Processing, Fairness in LLMs and Audio Processing.

 ## Languages:
 <p>